Make-School-Courses/DevOps-Security/02-Lesson02/attacks.md

   - Understand repercussions related to data privacy

 ## Challenge
-  - Choose one of the top 10 attacks and explain it
+  - Choose one of the top 10 2017 attacks and explain it
     - In class presentation with 1 or two other students
+    - Plan to give a 5 min presentation to the class and answer questions after
+    - What was the attack
+    - Who was affected (types of users, businesses, scale)

 ## Stretch Challenge
   - Explain how to prevent that attack from happening